neilmb/villagefire/index.md

 ## How Our Schedule Works

-Upon our arrival we create a plan for song circles according to the desires and skills of those present on any given day.
-In this way we are able to schedule just the right number and type of circles for the number and interests of those present.
+Upon our arrival we create a plan for song circles according to the desires and skills of those present.
+In this way we are poised to take advantage of the surprising gifts that show up, and we are able to schedule just the right number and type of circles for the number and interests of those present.
 This is a transformational method of self-organizing sometimes known as Open Space Technology, and our use of it brings forth the best of our skills and passions.
-You’ll be glad to be part of this way.

 <div class="center"><img src="images/kaj.jpg"/></div>

 Some themes and specialties of last year’s regional songleaders included:

+Some Village Fire themes from other years have included:

-* *Songs for Ritual and Celebration.* These are simple songs you'll be able to pull out of your memory when it's time to mark life's beginnings, endings, birthdays, homecomings, the turning of the seasons, and more.
+* *Songs for Ritual and Celebration.* These are simple songs you’ll be able to pull out of your memory when it’s time to mark life’s beginnings, endings, birthdays, homecomings, the turning of the seasons, and more.
 * *Songs for Kids and Those Who Love Them.* Early American dancing games, silly songs, and songs that celebrate the beauty of our diverse world.
 * *Singing for Rowdies and Rascals—with a Brief Foray into Kumbaya*
 * *Dances of Universal Peace.* The Dances of Universal Peace are spiritual practice in motion.
-Drawing on the sacred phrases, scripture, and poetry of the many spiritual traditions of the earth, the Dances blend chant, live music and evocative movement into a living experience of unity, peace and integration
+Drawing on the sacred phrases, scripture, and poetry of the many spiritual traditions of the earth, the Dances blend chant, live music and evocative movement into a living experience of unity, peace and integration.
-* *Songs of the annual gathering 'Singing Alive!'* Birthed in the bosom of the Pacific NW eco-festivals.
+* *Songs of the annual gathering ‘Singing Alive!’* Birthed in the bosom of the Pacific NW eco-festivals.
 This event is about bringing people together who feel called to awaken, and nurture their spiritual life through communion with songs, prayers, chants, and blessings, of celebration of life in this temple universe.
-* *Civil Rights and Movement Songs.* A singing movement is a winning movement, and there are lots of great peoples songs from struggles for liberation around the world.
-Both familiar and new, both old and recent.
+* *Songs that Empower Activism.* A singing movement is a winning movement, and there are lots of great people's songs from struggles for liberation around the world.
 * *Songs of Comfort and Healing* for those struggling with living or dying.
 The spirit of the music ranges from gentle and soothing to uplifting and lively.
   Though they hold this work sacred, they do not adhere to a particular